airmeter-io/website/3-make.markdown

 This section will link to third-party external build guides & sites if & when they become available.

 In other words, your project goes here :).

-## Reference Design Guidelines

-In time *AirMeter.io* will provide reference designs & guidelines to showcase the ideal (but boring!) design parameters as a starting point to new designs to allow them to hit the ground running.

 ## Platform Specific Documentation
 The two families of MCU that are are supported are ESP32 & ESP8266.
 Click on the family being targeted by the device or development project.